1927–28 Clarkson Golden Knights men's ice hockey season: Season

-After a fantastic season the year before, Clarkson saw a chance to prove how good it was and scheduled several games against the upper echelon of college hockey.
+After a successful season the year before, Clarkson saw a chance to prove their skill and scheduled several games against the upper echelon of college hockey.
 This time the team got an early start on their season and began practicing just after Thanksgiving.
 The full month gave professor Croskery the opportunity to get the new players up to speed, but it was the returning crop that would prove vital for the team's success.

 Clarkson opened at home against Victoria College.
 Three consecutive days of warm weather left the ice in poor shape but the teams fought through the conditions.
 "Light Horse Harry" Heintzman opened the scoring in the first but Tech was unable to add to the score in regulation.
 Fortunately, their defense was as reliable as it had been the year before and the Knights took the game into overtime.
 Near the end of the 10-minute session, MacCartney netted the winning goal and sent the Green and Gold faithful home happy.
 The team headed down to West Point for the second game and the result was much the same; Clarkson scored early and then relied on the twin towers of Wayland and MacCartney on the back end to shut down the opposing offense.
 It was only a strong game from the Army netminder, Browning, that prevented the score from being lopsided.